-1 (2) Funeral of a very close friend or family member not covered by article 13.4.
+1 (2) Funeral of a very close friend or family member not covered by article 13.5.
 2 (3) Court appearance of a member of the immediate family.
 3 (4) Marriage of members of the immediate family 4 (5) Graduation of members of the immediate family.
 5 6 (6) Additional services may constitute Personal Emergency, subject to the approval of the Deputy Superintendent, Human Resources.
-7 8 9 (7) All ten (10) of these personal necessity days may be used by the unit member for undisclosed personal emergencies provided no more than two (2) consecutive personal necessity days shall be used for this purpose before returning to work.
+7 8 9 (7) All ten (10) of these personal necessity days may be used by the unit member for undisclosed personal emergencies provided no more than three (3) consecutive personal necessity days shall be used for this purpose before returning to work.
 10 11 The unit member shall be required to sign on a form provided by the District, a statement that such absence was due to personal emergency.
-12 13 14 (i) be to (2) days will also be granted for the following reasons, with the unit member ing paid the difference between their salary and the salary paid the substitute if a bistitute is required: 15 (1) Comprehensive college exams.
+12 13 14 (i) Two (2) days will also be granted for the following reasons, with the unit member being paid the difference between their salary and the salary paid the substitute if a substitute is required: 15 (1) Comprehensive college exams.
 16 17 18 19 20 21 (2) Court appearance as a plaintiff in a legal action.
 Payment for such absence shall be made only upon certification by the unit member's supervisor that the absence was due to a situation designated as a personal emergency within the meaning of this section.
-Should a leave be declared non-pay, the Human Resources Division will be notified by the Supervisor.
-22 13.9 Industrial Accident or Illness Leave 23 24 ed unit members shall be provided leave of absence for industrial accident or under the following rules and regulations: 25 26 27 (a) the e accident or illness must have arisen out of and in the course of employment of e unit member and must be accepted as a bona fide injury or illness arising out of d in the course of employment by the worker's Compensation Appeals Board.
-28 29 (b) lowable leave for each industrial accident or illness shall be for the number of days temporary disability and shall not exceed sixty (60) days.
-30 (c) Al lowable leave shall not be accumulated from year to year.
-31 32 (d) e leave under these rules and regulations shall commence on the first day of sence.
+Should a leave be declared non-pay, the Human Resources Division will be notified by the supervisor.
+22 13.10 Industrial Accident or Illness Leave 23 24 Certified unit members shall be provided leave of absence for industrial accident or llness under the following rules and regulations: 25 26 27 (a) The accident or illness must have arisen out of and in the course of employment of the unit member and must be accepted as a bona fide injury or illness arising out of and in the course of employment by the worker's Compensation Appeals Board.
+28 29 (b) Allowable leave for each industrial accident or illness shall be for the number of days of temporary disability and shall not exceed sixty (60) days.
+30 (c) Allowable leave shall not be accumulated from year to year.
+31 32 (d) The leave under these rules and regulations shall commence on the first day of absence.